 If we claim to be representatives of Jesus Christ, that means we understand that He has already authorized us to speak truth in the face of lies, deceit and corruption.
 It also means that we must disturb the waters of society when it has become stale, bitter and toxic in order to make way for fresh and living water.
 That is achieved by speaking truth whenever the opportunity arises, whether we're in casual conversation, taking action in our sphere of the world or utilizing our platform to influence hearts and minds.
 When ignorance and miseducation is being displayed, we must be able to discern when it's a moment to stand up and speak out.

-It's disturbing to see so many Christians side with the ugly faction of our society through their silence and their actions.
+It's disturbing to see so many Christians, particularly leaders of the faith, side with the ugly faction of our society through their silence and their actions.
 We're witnessing individuals operate in hateful ways (covertly and overtly) towards people while attempting to justify it in the name of God.
 Seeing whole segments of our society, shunned, devalued and disregarded by government officials and average citizens that claim to be "Christians" has been eye-opening.
 On one hand, many are quick to quote Dr. Martin Luther King Jr. but turn right around and exhibit hateful behavior towards their fellow human-beings.
 Those actions cannot be reconciled.
 It simply reflects hypocrisy, unbelief and ungodliness.